Camelot Senior Living – Code of Conduct

 Code of Conduct & Ethics

-The Purpose of this Code of Conduct?is to help ensure that we turn our values into action and that we follow all the laws and rules that apply to us.
+The Purpose of this Code of Conduct?is to help ensure that we turn our values into action and that we follow all the laws and rules that apply to nursing homes & senior assisted living facilities.
 The Code of Conduct is an important part of our overall Compliance Plan, which has been approved by the Board of Managers. ?

 Standards Of Behavior

 Provide quality care and protect the rights of all residents/patients.

 Follow all laws and rules and be ethical, fair, and honest.

 Avoid conflicts of interest and make decisions that are in the best interest of the company and residents/patients.

 Promote a safe environment and appropriate workplace practices.

 Provide Quality Care And Protecting Resident/Patient/ Consumer Rights